 Figure 6.
-Fourth page of the calibration of pressure gauges program.
+Fourth page of the program for calibration of pressure gauges.

-In Equation 11, P is the pressure, FSC is the total capacity of the pressure gauge, V is the read voltage, EV is the excitation voltage, CF is the calibration factor and A is the amplification.
-This formula is used with a previous calibration chart, which came with the transducer.
+In Equation (11), P is the pressure, FSC is the total capacity of the pressure gauge, V is the read voltage, EV is the excitation voltage, CF is the calibration factor and A is the amplification.
+This formula is used with a previous calibration chart, that came with the transducer.

-This calculation is performed automatically by the program, and all the user needs to do is input the data in the Controller and Results page of the program, according to the units in each field.
-The page called "Errors" in the program shows the errors boxes generated by input or output channel and data of the program.
-It also shows the identified errors boxes in the program readings, mainly those generated by the acquisition of signals from the pressure gauges.
+This calculation is performed automatically by the program, and the user need only to input the data in the Controller and Results page of the program, according to the units in each field.
+The page called "Erros" of the program shows the errors boxes generated by input or output channel and data of the program.
+It also shows the errors identify boxes in the readings of the program, mainly those generated by the acquisition of signals from the pressure gauges.